Frequently asked questions

 How frequently should I book sessions?

-Do you have evening/weekend appointments available?
+Do you have evening or weekend appointments available?

 What to expect from relationship sex therapy?